computer-lab/computerlab.io/source/_posts/my-experience-first-defcon-china.md

 disaster]."

-As someone who has lived and worked in mainland China, I had my own set of likelihood filters for major drama.
+As someone who has lived and worked in mainland China, I had my own set of expectation filters for major disaster or drama.
 And overall, DEF CON China matched my expectations pretty neatly.
 I personally made the trip because 1) I hoped to be exposed to some new computer ideas, 2) I hoped to meet Chinese hackers via workshops and contests, 3) all in a relaxed, celebratory atmosphere sort of unique to DEF CON.

 My first two hopes were realized.
 Most of the talks I saw were good, from a deep-dive into the technicalities of [CORS vulnerabiity